Top 10 Brahms works

 8. Violin Sonata No. 3

-I’ve played many Brahms piano works, but my most favourite of Brahms works is his Violin Sonata No. 3.
+I’ve played many Brahms piano works, but my favourite Brahms work is his Violin Sonata No. 3.
 Why?
 When it comes to love, we cannot explain it.
 But I remember when I heard it for the first time – not even all of it (it so happened that I came to the concert late).

 So I was just under 13 years old when I heard Vladimir Spivakov perform this work in Yaruban in Armenia.
 Something struck my heart as I listened to it and I fell in love with it for the rest of my life.